-The space between group should be higher than the space within group element.
+The space between the group should be higher than the space within the group element.

 Usually, a word with all caps is difficult to read and scan.

-- The readability score is more important.
+The readability score is more important.
 Using standard practice makes your design more readable and scannable.
-It also helps you for automation.
+It also helps you with automation.
 Following standard practice makes easy identification of web form elements by any automation framework for testing.

-- Use drop-down list, if you are asking a user to choose one from more than 6 options.
+Use the drop-down list, if you are asking a user to choose one from more than 6 options.

 Ex.
 If the email is already enrolled, the prompt user asking to add another email id before submitting the form.

 Ex.
-For India region, if there is postal zip code field in your form, make it as the size of 6 characters.
+For the India region, if there is a postal zip code field in your form, make it as the size of 6 characters.

-- Group the form elements based on the category they belong.
+Group the form elements based on the category they belong to.
 Writing all the elements without group overwhelm the user.
 So it is one of the best web form design if your form is long with many input elements.

 It is a philosophical difference.
 The user feels completing the form faster if the elements are grouped.